mayureshw/feeds2mail/README.md

 Feed settings reside in $HOME/.f2mrc.json.
 A sample settings file sample.f2mrc.json is included in the package.

+The root level is a dictionary with following properties:

+    defaults
+    feeds

+defaults is a dictionary where default properties of any feed can be specified.
+Most typically you might want to specify the following:

+    dryrun : true | false, if true, only the first feed in the feedlist will be processed, but no email will be generated, feeds' state will not be updated.
+Set it to true if you want to test out a new feed.
+Remember to place the feed under test at the first position in the lsist.

+    mailto : default email id to which generated emails should be sent

+feeds is a list of dictionaries where each dictionary specifies properties of 1 feed.
+Following properties can be specified:

+    channelid|playlistid : applicable to youtube type, to specify the respective id

+    feedregex: In metarss, this regex helps identify the links to individual rss fields, which are further chosen by applying txtregex of their title texts.

+    mailto : Typically specified under defaults, but can be overridden for individual feeds.
+Most typically you might not want to specify this for feeds, you might use mailtosuf instead.

+    mailtosuf: A +suffix attached to the mailto address.
+For example, if your mailto address is myname@localhost and mailtosuf is set to mytag, then email will go to myname+mytag@localhost.
+The mail filter rules can make use of this to classify the email into different folders.

+    remarks: Play no role in the software.
+This is for your own documentation purpose.

+    subfeeds: In metarss, this a list of dictionaries that specify individual rss feed's properties.
+Note that, as this is a meta feed, url property is not required to be specified in these subfeeds.

+    subpref: A subject prefix, that will be prefixed to the mail subject, if specified.
+It is put in square brackets.
+Typically you might want to indicate the source of the article by doing so.
+You might use a common tag for articles from multiple sources.
+Then in your mailbox this helps spot the publiher of it.
+It is recommended to keep its length small, at the most 4 may be so that it doesn't eat up into the title's space.
+For example, subpref FP will be prefixed as [FP] to the subject line and it might help you spot that the article is from firstpost when looking at the mailbox.
+(You of course know it when you open the URL, but many times you might not even open the email if the subject doesn't interest you.)

+    txtregex : For all feed types and subfeeds in metarss, this regular expression, if specified, is applied to select the item from the feed.
+For metarsss, it is applied to select rss feeds from a feeds page.

+    typ : youtube|rss|metarss, as explained above

+    url: In metarss, it is the page of feeds while in rss, it is the RSS feed url.

 # Running f2m

 Make sure that you have $HOME/.f2mrc.json in place, as described above.